 Street Food Smarts

-Street food can be an tempting part of experiencing a different culture, but it is best to use caution when it comes to feeding it to young children.
-The hygiene standards of street vendors can vary a lot, and even if the food looks and smells delicious.
-It might harbor nasty bacteria that could ruin your kid's vacation.
+Street food can be a tempting part of experiencing a different culture.
+But it is best to use caution when it comes to feeding it to young children.
+The hygiene standards of street vendors can vary a lot.
+And even if the food looks and smells delicious, it might harbor nasty bacteria that could ruin your kid's vacation.

 Hand Hygiene Habits